Harkas

 The Harkas are quite distinguishable from other sentient species.
 The most obvious feature are the large, wing-like radiators which dissipate most of the heat produced by the body.
 They can extend and retract this as needed to cool down or heat up, respectively.
 Harkas are significantly wider than they are long.
 The radiator-wing takes up a large amount of room, and their tails are relatively short.
 An exception is made in some subspecies, as they can evolve into wings, fins or even blankets for some subspecies.
 Tails

-At the end of each tail is a propulsion organ which, in Midworldians, is performed by a highly powerful bioluminescent, symbiotic bacteria.
+Spaceborn harkas have several tails.
+At the end of each tail is a propulsion organ which, in Midworldians, is performed by a highly powerful but efficient drive system similar to a plasma thruster (refer to the biology section below).
 The tails allow them to steer the power in any direction and to rotate.
-However, Outerworldians and Innerworldians use a different method for propulsion.
+However, some subspecies of Outerworldians and Innerworldians may use a different method for propulsion.
 Each tail is capable of turning independently, allowing one to apply multiple forces in different directions at once and allowing better control of thrust.
-This style of propulsion is not nesessary on planets, so harkas tails are typically largely vestigal for planetary subspecies.
+This style of propulsion is not nesessary on planets, so harkas tails are largely vestigal for some planetary subspecies.
+Some might use it to hold weight, and ocean based harkas would use it for propulsion after growing fins.
 Arms

 Harkas also have 2 relatively humanlike (if long) arms located on the sides of their body.
 Their movement has been largely restricted by the radiators behind them though, so they can only rotate in any direction towards their front.
 Due to space not having any atmosphere, the spaceborne subspecies have no ears and cannot detect sound.
 Also, most harkas subspecies have no lungs and thus cannot breathe, but are designed to not require breating.
 A few planetary subspecies have developed respiration processes as they are more efficient.
 They have a relatively large head on the end of a slightly longer, more posable neck.